First Cast to First Fish: Part 3 - The Gear

 Buy Some Gear

 Now that you’ve taken a class and done some practicing, or hopefully at least had a chance to try out a friend’s rod and reel, it’s time to get a setup of your own.
 Avoid buying gear for the fishing you want to be doing or see yourself doing when you are more advanced.
 Instead get a setup you will use on a regular basis.
+Our "Choosing the Right Gear" page offers some insight on how to make a good choice.

 If you get into fly fishing, this will probably not be the only rod you own.
 Different types of fishing require different equipment, and as your cast develops the rod action you prefer may change.
 By buying an outfit you will use regularly near home you will be able to spend more time on the water and will develop your skills more quickly.
 Once you have gained some proficiency you can pick up a second outfit for an upcoming trip or a more difficult species you have been looking forward to targeting.